daht-x/sagitta/libraries/core/documentation/monads/result.md

 public sealed class Result<TFailure, TSuccess> : IEquatable<Result<TFailure, TSuccess>>
  ```

-Encapsulates both a possible failure and an expected success for a given action.
+- Description: Encapsulates both a possible failure and an expected success for a given action.
+- Remarks: Type intended to handle both value and reference types.

 ## Table of contents